OpenJobDescription/openjd-specifications/README.md

 # Open Job Description Specifications

-This repository provides the specification for Open Job Description, a flexible open-source specification for portable render jobs, both as a point of reference and to drive updates from the community.
+This repository provides the specification for Open Job Description, a flexible open specification for portable render jobs, both as a point of reference and to drive updates from the community.

 Jump to: